 The apt command utility is a successor to the earlier apt-get.

 The Debian package management infrastructure has been a feature of Debian since early on.
-At the heart of Debian package management is dpkg [1], a low-level tool used for installing and removing Debian .deb packages.
-The bigger and more comprehensive Advanced Package Tool (APT) [2] includes dpkg on the back end.
-APT performs most of the other functions associated with a package management system, including integrating external repositories.
+At the heart of Debian package management is dpkg [1], a low-level tool used for installing and removing Debian .deb

 The APT package system supports a number of front-end applications, both command-line and GUI-based for managing Debian packages.
 The majority of Debian administrators are familiar with the two step updating sequence of (1) sudo apt-get update followed by (2) sudo apt-get upgrade for standard package update management.
 Then of course there is the common sudo apt-get install xxxx for enhancing the system with additional packages.

-Some users weren’t happy about the complex, and sometimes confusing, system of apt-get commands and options.
-Since around 2014 all users of Debian-based systems can enjoy a new command-line interface to the APT system: apt.
-The apt utility consolidates features that were once spread among apt-getapt-cache, and other commands, and it simplifies many of the command options for an easier and friendlier user experience.
+commands and options.
+Since around 2014 all users of Debian-based systems can enjoy a new command-line interface to the APT system: apt

-The apt utility has been used in the Debian “Unstable” edition since 2014, and it became official with Debian 8.
-Because apt-get still works in recent releases of Debian and other Debian-based distros, many users have not taken the time to learn about apt.
-This article introduces the apt package management tool and explores some of the differences between apt and apt-get.
+still works in recent releases of Debian and other Debian-based distros, many users have not taken the time to learn about apt

 Usage: apt [options] command